Medically Reviewed by Linda Rogers, CRNP

 If you have pain associated with sexual activity, it's important to accurately describe where the pain is located so your health care professional can determine its cause.
 The types of pain associated with sex include:

 This type of pain is felt on the outside of the vagina and often occurs when some part of the vulva is touched.
-It can be caused by irritation from soaps, feminine hygiene sprays or douches, scars, cysts or infections.
+It can be caused by irritation from soaps, feminine hygiene sprays or douches, scars, cysts, certain skin conditions, or infections.

 Pain that is felt deep inside the vagina, lower back, pelvic area, uterus or bladder can be a sign of an internal medical problem.
 It can be caused by: